9 Top-Rated Campgrounds near Hood River, Oregon

 The park is a fun place to park yourself for a few days or longer.
 Sign up for a game of horseshoes, cozy up by the wood-burning fire pit, or have a game of Ladder Golf.
 If you are traveling with children, the playground has a great assortment of climbing structures guaranteed to tire out even the most rambunctious of kids.

 Pets are permitted, and the campground has an off-leash dog park.

 3. Ainsworth State Park Campground

-For nature lovers, one of the nicest campgrounds in the Hood River area is in Ainsworth State Park.
+For nature lovers, one of the best campgrounds in the Hood River area is in Ainsworth State Park.
 Surrounded by forest and dominated by large deciduous trees, this campground offers 43 RV sites and six very private, walk-in campsites in the woods.
 The RV sites are small but some are pull-through.
-The campground offers full hookups, a dump station, washrooms, and showers.
+The campground offers full hookups, a dump station, washrooms, but no showers.

 Ainsworth State Park is located about 30 miles west of Hood River off Interstate 84, in a prime location along the Historic Columbia River Highway, just 4 miles east of beautiful Multnomah Falls.
 The only drawback to this location is the noise from passing trains.

 For scenery and views over the river from your campsite, it doesn't get much better than the campground at Memaloose State Park.
 This campground is located about 17 miles east of Hood River, in an area where the landscape is more rolling and exposed than the area west of the town, where the walls of the gorge seem to encompass you.

 While it overlooks the river, the campground is actually much higher up and set back from the river, with no direct access to the river due to the active railroad line.
 Willows, cottonwoods, and pines offer a scenic setting but be aware, this can be a very windy location, and sites closest to the ridge overlooking the water are highly exposed.